 Now, a new document* that I found in the Nixon archives suggests one additional reason: Charles Colson, Nixon's aide, needed a way to get the Teamsters to not re-join the AFL-CIO before the 1972 election.
 Colson worried that if the Teamsters, which had split from the AFL-CIO in 1968, re-joined the labor federation, that it would not be able to "quietly work very hard for us, with money and organizational support... it is in our interest to see that the merger does not take place."
 In another document**, Colson called a potential merger "very much against our interests politically."
 Colson was the main person in the Nixon administration who facilitated Hoffa's pardon.
-After being pushed out of the White House for being too close to the Nixon administration, Colson went on the Teamsters payroll through his DC law firm.
+After being pushed out of the White House for being too close to the Watergate break-in conspirators, Colson went on the Teamsters payroll through his DC law firm.
 He then went to jail for his role in the Watergate scandal, where he was "born again" as an evangelical Christian.

 Hoffa was killed when he tried to get back in union politics, which would have violated the terms of his pardon.
 Fitzsimmons didn't resign until 1981, and the Teamsters didn't re-affiliate with the AFL-CIO until 1987.